A drunk driver was headed toward a 10K race, police say. A trooper used her patrol car to protect the runners.

 Around 8:45 a.m., Watts allegedly ignored the detour sign, drove around barricades and evaded law enforcement officers trying to stop her, WFLA reported.
 She continued speeding northbound on the highway until Schuck spotted the car coming toward her, dash-cam footage shows.
 In an attempt to stop Watts from possibly injuring people at the race, Schuck drove toward the BMW and then quickly positioned her SUV in anticipation of the collision.

-“While the crash was severe, I know the injured Trooper who is currently receiving medical care as I author this email, is absolutely relieved to have been available to ensure the safety of hundreds of innocent persons,” the FHP said in a statement to WFLA.
+“While the crash was severe, I know the injured Trooper who is currently receiving medical care as I author this email, is absolutely relieved to have been available to ensure the safety of hundreds of innocent persons,” the Florida Highway Patrol said in a statement to WFLA.

 Watts pleaded not guilty on Tuesday, court records show.
 Bond was set at $2,000.
 She is due back in court on April 1.